 The first step to building wealth is to… well, start saving.
 The savings ladder is a great guide to help you get started.
 Setting up a budget and save regularly is key to succeed in the long run.

-Saving encourages good habits, and protects your future self from both unforeseeable events and planned expenses, such as a wedding, buying a house or retire early.
+Saving encourages good habits and protects your future self from unforeseeable events and planned expenses, such as a wedding, buying a house, or retiring early.

 But just saving isn’t enough, though.
-If inflation, or the rate at which prices increase over time, continues to rise, your money will loose its value over time, unless you can make it grow faster than inflation rises.
+If inflation, or the rate at which prices increase over time, continues to rise, your money will lose its value over time unless you can make it grow faster than inflation rises.

 This is where investment comes in.
 It doesn’t matter if you have $10, $1000, $10,000 or $1,000,000 saved away.
 If you don’t invest that cash wisely, it will shrink as time goes by and become less valuable.

 When it comes to investing your hard-earned cash, the options are endless.
 From interest accounts to treasuries, stocks, bonds, real estate, crypto, and so forth.

 However, should you really consider all of these options?
 Or should you instead start with a handful and walk your way up the list?
 If that’s the case, which ones should you start with and why?

 Similar to Maslow’s hierarchy of needs, which describes people’s needs from more basic needs to more acquired emotions, I think we can create an investment hierarchy as well.